 Spell out exactly what's included in the package.

 Don't leave any margin for error in your contract with the couple.
 List what's included, go over that list carefully and if there's anything else needed, price it and agree on it before the signing.
 Renegotiating in the middle of the project isn't ever a good idea.
 Don't take requests from family or friends; know what your clients want, make sure they know what to expect, and then deliver what's expected.

 Not only is it much faster to switch cameras that changing out lenses, you'll have a backup in case something fails.
 This is not a job you can go back and finish later.
 If necessary, rent another body fr the day and put your second lens on it.
 Keep both at the ready at all times.

 Hire or barter a second shooter.

-Weddings have become more and more complex over the years and if you want to be sure you have everything covered, a trusted second shooter is a very valuable asset.
+Weddings have become more and more complex over the years and if you want to be sure you have everything covered, a trusted second shooter is a very valuable asset for wedding photo shoots.
 If there's not enough in your budget to hire one outright, see if you can strike up a partnership with another photographer to trade out as seconds for each other.

 For church ceremonies, talk with the pastor.

 Discuss photography etiquette with the pastor of any church you'll be shooting in.
 Don't be one of those photographers that they have to make allowances for.
 If flash photography is frowned on, raise your ISO and take the flash off.
 Remember that certain areas may be closed to the public or by invitation only, too.